1coderookie/KobraGoNeoInsights/docs/problems.md

   Are the wheels in the perfect position, can they turn how they're supposed to?
   Is the belt neither too sloppy nor too tight?
   Can you move the belonging part (printhead/bed) manually without feeling any kind of unusual resistance or jam while moving it along the axis?
   Everything should move smooth.
-Check out the chapter ["Axes"](hardware/axes.md) for further informations.
+Check out the chapter ["Axes"](hardware/axes.md) for further information.
   *If no movement occurs at all*, check if the belonging motor is working.
   Check if the wiring is correct and if the connectors are plugged in at the motor and the mainboard correctly.
   If that's the case, you could measure the cables using a multimeter to check if there's a broken cable maybe.